narukk0/narukk0/README.md

 [Input]
-- img original image of size M x N
+- img: original image of size M x N
-- k1  parameter of the box kernel used for creating the sketch
+- k1: parameter of the box kernel used for creating the sketch

 [Output]
-- d watercolor painting of the image
+- d: watercolor painting of the image

 [Algorithm]
 - Create a blurred image using a box kernel with the input k1 parameter